Photocatalytic Water Splitter Stores Energy as Hydrogen

 “But we choose to add electricity because it’s more important to make a lot of hydrogen cheaply,” Guerra says.

 To split water simply by running a charge through it requires two to three volts, depending on the electrolyte and properties of the electrodes, Guerra explains.
 But the hydrogen harvested in this way would only generate something like one-half to 75 percent of that energy.
 When illuminated, Nanoptek’s titania photoanode requires less than one volt to produce an equivalent amount of hydrogen, and so is two to three times more efficient on an electrical energy basis.
 To maximize return on capital, though, Nanoptek’s go-to-market model uses both a titania photoanode and a conventional anode, which operates on 1.8 volts at 82 percent efficiency.
-The two anodes can be run during sunlight simultaneously to produce a blended efficiency of 97 percent, and the conventional anode can continue to produce hydrogen through the night with low-cost, nighttime grid electricity or with wind electricity, which is typically stronger
+The two anodes can be run during sunlight simultaneously to produce a blended efficiency of 97 percent, and the conventional anode can continue to produce hydrogen through the night with low-cost, nighttime grid electricity or with wind electricity, which is typically stronger at night.

 For any grid based on intermittent power sources—which describes most renewable energy sources, such as wind and solar power—the ability to store excess energy for times when there is no wind or sun is crucial.
 Nanoptek’s technology efficiently converts excess power at any time of the day into hydrogen and stores it.
 “Then, by using a fuel cell, you can convert that hydrogen back to electricity in an on-demand way,” Guerra says.